 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
+Allowed tools in this level: hand tools only, including a hand miter box.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
+Allowed tools in this level: hand tools, power hand drill, miter box (non-powered), oscillating (pad) sander and jigsaw.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
+Allowed tools in this level: hand tools, power hand drill, miter box, jigsaw, scroll saw, power sanders, table saw, drill press, band saw, rabbet plane, jointer, and router.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.
+Allowed tools in this level: all those mentioned in levels 1-3, plus circular saw, radial arm saw, planer, wood lathe, chop saw, and other power tools needed to complete advanced projects.